andrewfstratton/quando/docs/creating_new_blocks.md

 ## Creating the generator

-We need to make a (very) few decisions about how the API will be called.
-We need to have a name for the function and will use `handleButton` and two parameters.
+We need to make a few decisions about how the API will be called.
+We need to have a name for the function; we will use `handleButton` and two parameters.
 The first parameter is the button identifier, for which we will use the button index from the standard gamepad API as the identifier (see also https://w3c.github.io/gamepad/#remapping) since this is simple enough for our purpose.
 The second parameter is to access the  `box` of contained blocks.

 These updates can be seen below, where the API generator is also been added. **Note that the `box` callback has also been added as a parameter**:

 ![](./images/new_block_eg_gamepad_inventor_blocks_3.png)

-To deploy this to the editor, we need (currently) to use the Code button - take the generated code and paste it into a new block file - `blocks/30_devices/22_when_gamepad_button.htm`.
+To deploy this to the editor, we need (currently) to:

+1. Add the (unique) id as `devices-when-gamepad-button`.  _Note: this is not yet shown in the following code_
+2. Use the Code button and copy the generated code
+3. Paste the code into the `3500_devices.htm` file.

 Note that the generated code is (currently incorrectly) spread across several lines: